 1. Introduction

-With the rapid development of internet technology, the volume of information has grown exponentially, making recommendation systems an essential component of personalized information services.
-These systems are widely used across various fields, such as e-commerce, social platforms, and online education[1][2].
-The goal of recommendation systems is to analyze users' historical behavior data to predict the content or products they may be interested in, thus improving user experience and platform performance.
-However, in many real-world applications, recommendation systems face the issue of data sparsity, especially in situations with limited data samples, where traditional recommendation algorithms often fail to perform well.
+Recommendation systems are widely used across various fields, such as e-commerce, social platforms, and online education[1][2].
+The goal of recommendation systems is to analyze users' historical behavior data to predict their future interests, improving user experience and furthering platform goals.
+However, in many real-world applications, recommendation systems face data sparsity, especially in situations with limited data samples.

 Traditional recommendation methods, such as collaborative filtering and content-based recommendation, work well in large data environments but often encounter significant performance bottlenecks in small sample data scenarios.
 Collaborative filtering recommends based on analyzing the interaction matrix between users and items.
 However, when data is sparse, it fails to capture the underlying relationships between users and items[3].
 Content-based methods, on the other hand, rely on the feature information of items, which can be difficult to extract accurately when sufficient historical data is unavailable[4].
 Furthermore, while deep learning techniques can capture complex nonlinear relationships, they generally require large amounts of training data to perform effectively[5], and are prone to overfitting when applied to small sample data[6].